-After months of running for stress relief and perspective, the promise of a widely available vaccine in 2021 means we can add optimism and joy among our reasons to lace up.
-Our favorite running retreats this year all reflect this spirit of playfulness, each incorporating camaraderie and mindfulness into itineraries that allow runners to explore gorgeous new terrain under professional guidance.
+After a year of running for stress relief and perspective, 2021 gave us the first opportunities to lace up for the simple joy of getting outside.
+Our favorite running retreats of 2022 continue to reflect that spirit of playfulness, each incorporating camaraderie and mindfulness into itineraries that allow runners to explore new terrain and cultures under professional guidance.

 Setting: The Sonoran Desert – Carefree, Arizona

-Dates: October 14-17 and November 4-7
+Dates: Mar.
+3-6 and Nov.
+4-7

 Maybe it’s the promise of striding past giant saguaro cacti.
 Maybe it’s the intrigue of “yummy yoga.”
 After a stressful year, it might just as easily be the prospects of lounging by the pool at the Civana Wellness Resort + Spa or indulging in the included spa treatment.
 As with all retreats offered by the award-winning team at Run Wild Retreats, the experience is led by experienced trail runners and includes mindful running techniques to tackle the trails with confidence.

 Each retreat, regardless of ability level, also embodies a sense of playfulness and joy that encourages pausing to drink in the scenery and even stop for a photo.
 Founder Elinor Fish, a pioneer of the mindful running movement, has intentionally created each retreat to feel restorative and rejuvenating, with every mile leading to that “happy tired” feeling that indicates growth, not exhaustion.